 Where to mount

-On the real machines with shakers, the standard place to install the
+On the real machines that have shakers, the units are installed

-motor shaft is oriented parallel to the long axis of the cabinet.
+oriented parallel to the long axis of the cabinet.
+I think this

 Interaction with nudge devices